After you have written your logline, you will want to write a treatment.

 Again, it’s important to stress that you need to avoid editorial writing when writing treatments and instead speak in an active and present voice.
-Similarly, you should avoid using words and phrases like
+Similarly, you should avoid using words and phrases like:

 “Next we see” – Don’t start sentences with “we see”.
 Tell the audience what they see without introducing your sentence with “we see”.

-Try to avoid passive words such as: Should, will, might and maybe.
+Try to avoid passive words such as “should”, “will”, “might”, and “maybe”.

 This all being said, documentary treatments are inherently difficult to write.
 Because of the nature of documentaries where most of the action is unknown until the end of filming, it’s challenging to come up with a treatment for a documentary before it’s filmed.
-For this reason you might not be able to write a treatment until the end of the production process.
+For this reason, you might not be able to write a treatment until the end of the production process.
 However, there are two good reasons to attempt a treatment before you start filming.

 First, a treatment helps investors visualize your idea in a personal manner.
 Treatments don’t have a “business feel” to them.
-They sound dramatic, personal and honest.
+They sound dramatic, personal, and honest.

 A treatment could be written as if you have already finished your documentary and now you’re looking back and giving a description of what happened.
 If you do this, your expectations and story ideas will be written and therefore visualized.
-This is a great place to launch your documentary project from and it will help you better understand the three dimensional shape of your intended film.
+This is a great place from which to launch your documentary project, and it will help you better understand the three dimensional shape of your intended film.